mark-watson/SwiftAI-book/manuscript/preface.md

 Why use Swift for hacking AI?
 The transition to using Swift was a slow transition for me.
 During my transition to using Swift I prototyped a new product in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.

+## This Book is Specific for macOS and iOS, with some support for Linux

+Swift is a general purpose language that is well supported in macOS, iOS, and Linux, with some support in Windows.
+Here, we cover the use of Swift on macOS and iOS.
+Most of the examples in this book rely on libraries that are specifically available on macOS and iOS like CoreML and the NLP libraries.
+We will also be using TensorFlow for Swift and these examples also work on Linux.

+## Author's Background

 I have used Common Lisp for AI research projects and for AI product developmen t and delivery since 1982.
 There is something special about using a language for almost forty years.
 All that said, I find Swift a compelling choice now for several reasons:

 - Flexible language with many features I rely on like supporting closures and an interactive functional programming style.